pandas-dev/pandas/doc/source/ecosystem.rst

 This is an inexhaustive list of projects that build on pandas in order to provide tools in the PyData space.
 For a list of projects that depend on pandas, see the
-`Github network dependents for pandas <https://github.com/pandas-dev/pandas/network/dependents>`_ or `search pypi for pandas <https://pypi.org/search/?q=pandas>`_.
+`GitHub network dependents for pandas <https://github.com/pandas-dev/pandas/network/dependents>`_ or `search pypi for pandas <https://pypi.org/search/?q=pandas>`_.

 We'd like to make it easier for users to find these projects, if you know of other